 There is currently no restriction on consumer category — residential, commercial, agricultural, and industrial consumers in Pakistan are all eligible.

 The net metering application is submitted to your DISCO and follows a process defined by NEPRA regulations.
-The general steps are:
+Solarlink handles steps 1–5 on your behalf for all customers.

 Required Documents